 Methodology

-To examine the relationship between genotype and phenotype, Barrett focused on an ecological factor that drives natural selection.
-They combined a field experiment approach with laboratory-based genomics tests to identify both the ecological and molecular mechanisms underlying trait adaptation in recently evolved, cryptically colored populations of deer mice (Peromyscus maniculatus).
-They used variation in pigmentation to identify selected adaptations.
+To examine the link between genotype and phenotype, Barrett focused on the ecological factor that drives natural selection.
+They combined a field experiment with laboratory-based genomics to identify the ecological and molecular mechanisms underlying adaptation in recently evolved, cryptically colored populations of deer mice (Peromyscus maniculatus).
 To test for selection that favors locally adapted pigment phenotypes, they collected wild mice from dark and light environments.
 These mice were introduced to field enclosures that were open to avian predators to assess selection favoring locally adapted pigment phenotypes.
-They found significant selection on pigmentation, demonstrated through the higher survival of mice with locally cryptic dorsal pigmentation.
+They found selection on pigmentation, demonstrated through the higher survival of mice with locally cryptic dorsal pigmentation.
 To determine whether the changes in allele frequency are best explained by selection or neutrality, they used a model based on random mortality, from which they found allele frequency changes consistent with selection.
 They conducted additional analyses to test the functional link between a variant associated with survival and pigmentation as well as to uncover the causal molecular mechanism.
 From these analyses, they found further evidence suggesting selection as the key factor in dorsal pigmentation variation.
+What is the molecular mechanism?

-Compared to Barrett, Bosse examined the phenotype/genotype relationship by analyzing selection on polygenic traits.
+Compared to Barrett, Bosse examined the phenotype-genotype relationship by analyzing selection on polygenic traits.
 They used data from a long-term study of great tits in the United Kingdom and Netherlands.
-To identify loci under divergent selection between the populations, they ran a genome-wide association study (GWAS), which identified outlier regions of the genome likely to be under divergent selection.
+To identify loci under divergent selection between populations, they ran a genome-wide association study (GWAS), which identified outlier regions of the genome likely to be under divergent selection.
 This was further supported by FST analyses.
 To examine the genetic architecture of bill length in the UK population, they again performed a GWAS to test for associations between SNP genotypes and the trait, fitting one SNP at a time.
 They then ran analyses that fitted all SNPs in one model.
 To further examine how natural selection has shaped bill length variation, they tested how variation at the COL4A5 locus was related to annual reproductive success using generalized linear mixed model.
 To further understand the selection for longer bills in the UK population, they examined both spatiotemporal variation and the effects of supplementary feeding.

 Nadeau identified a region of the genome that contains genes that regulate the color and pattern pigmentation in butterflies.
 They used a population genomics approach to identify SNPs associated with phenotypic variation within this region.
 They also used patterns of divergence at wing pattern loci to identify SNPs associated with color pattern elements across many individuals with various color pattern phenotypes.
 They designed a microarray with probes to determine whether sequence variants around the cortex gene were regulating its expression.
 From this, they found that cortex was the only gene across the entire region to show significant differences in expression.
 Their final analysis involved in situ hybridization of cortex in final instar larval hindwing discs, which showed expression in wing regions that would become black in the adult wing.